christabor/namebot/README.md

 ![Donation badge](https://img.shields.io/gratipay/christabor.svg)

 # Namebot
-A company/product name generating tool written in Python.
-Powers parts of Automotron.com
+A company/product/whatever name generating tool written in Python.

 This project is ongoing, but feel free to contribute!
-There's much more to add, but it's a full-fledged suite of tools that can help you get started generating real business names for your project or company!
+It's a full-fledged suite of tools that can help you get started generating real business names for your project or company!

 ## Modules: